Launched Analysis

 Good fit:

-• Buyers seeking competitive entry-level quantums in District 23 (2-bedroom from S$1.23M) without requiring proximity to city fringe or CBD employment zones.
+- Buyers seeking competitive entry-level quantums in District 23 (2BR Compact from about S$1.262M) without requiring proximity to city fringe or CBD employment zones.

 Not ideal for: